 Professional Development – Kari O’Connell, Alan Berkowitz

 It would be nice to have a standing topic for each monthly call that would serve to direct the course of the call and provide on-going professional development for the EOC.
-Kari will produce a simple Google form to see what others would like to discuss and this will be distributed to the EOC list.
+O’Connell will produce a simple Google form to see what others would like to discuss and this will be distributed to the EOC list.

 We need to work on sharing interests and announcements about potential grants and collaborations.
 Cases in point – there are 2 “Dear Colleague” letters from NSF that are pertinent to the EOC: